transcriptionpro/wuc-new/_altcoins/ripple.md

   latest: Latest Ripple News
 img: ripple.png
 category: altcoin
-description : Ripple is an internet protocol developed by Ripple Labs
+description : Ripple is an internet protocol developed by Ripple Labs to connect all the world's disparate financial systems to enable secure transfer of funds in any currency in real time.
 summary: Ripple is an internet protocol developed by Ripple Labs to connect all the world's disparate financial systems to enable secure transfer of funds in any currency in real time.
 ---